pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ##### addTopItem(item: ReactElement): void

-Add an item to the "top items" section.
+This method adds an item to the top items section.

 | Parameter | Type         | Description |
 |-----------|--------------|-------------|